chunren/credit-card-fraud-detection-by-ml-xgboost/README.md

 # Credit Card Fraud Detection with XGBoost

-This project implements a machine learning model to detect fraudulent credit card transactions using the `XGBClassifier` algorithm.
+This project implements a machine learning model to detect fraudulent credit card transactions using the `XGBoost` algorithm.
 The model focuses on achieving high performance in detecting fraud (Class 1) by tuning class weights and decision thresholds through cross-validation.

 ## Table of Contents
 - [Overview](#overview)